Whistleblowing

 • Any person who works in the same setting, and who helped the whistleblower during the reporting process.

-We should add that the reporting system also includes the following methods of communication, with the same guarantees of protection as stated above in relation to confidentiality, data processing and retaliation.
-These can be used under certain conditions, as specified below.
+We should add that the reporting system also includes the following methods of communication in relation to legal breaches (external and public reporting).
+In these cases whistleblowers – under certain conditions – enjoy the same guarantees of protection as stated above in relation to confidentiality and data processing.

 External reporting